Résumé

 Senior Principal Technical Yahoo!
 (1/2006–8/2011)

-A major responsibility was developing, maintaining and supporting Yahoo’s internal build of the Squid Web Cache, including feature development, such as two new invalidation protocols and stale-while-revalidate.
-This software was used both for front end (e.g., Flickr, 1.8 billion+ hits/day) and back end (e.g., Sports, News, Mail, Frontpage) by more than 35 internal customers.
+Developed, maintained and supported Yahoo’s internal build of the Squid Web Cache, including feature development, such as two new invalidation protocols and stale-while-revalidate.
+This software was used both for the front end (e.g., Flickr) and back end (e.g., Sports, News, Mail, Frontpage) by more than 35 internal customers.
 Also assisted with road-mapping features for the newly open-sourced Apache Traffic Server.

 BEA Systems